uit-gamelab/Spring25/index.md

 ## Administrative information

-The course will be given as a master's level course.
-We may consider allowing especially motivated bachelor students to take the course.
+The course will be given as a master's level course. <!--We may consider allowing especially motivated bachelor students to take the course.-->

 Admission requirements, learning goals, exam information and other administrative information is [on the uit websites](https://uit.no/utdanning/emner/emne?p_document_id=860102).
 You can also find the course schedule / information about the rooms used for the lecture and group [on timeplan.uit.no](https://timeplan.uit.no/emne_timeplan.php?sem=25v&module=INF-3910-8-1#week=1-25).